microsoft/vstest-docs/docs/analyze.md

 # Monitor and analyze test run
-This document will walk you through enabling data collection for a test run.
-This document covers:
+This document will walk you through enabling data collection for a test run covering:
-1. A brief overview of data collectors.
+1. A brief overview of DataCollectors.
-2. Configuring data collectors in TPV2.
+2. Configuring DataCollectors in TPv2.
-3. Key differences for using `DataCollectors` in TPv2 v/S TPv1.
+3. Key differences for using DataCollectors in TPv2 v/s TPv1.
 3. Instructions for using [code coverage][coverage].

 > **Version note:**
 >
-> Data collectors are supported on test platform `15.3.0` onwards.
+> DataCollectors are supported on test platform `15.3.0` onwards.
 It is part of
 > VS 2017 15.3 and dotnet-cli 2.0.0 builds.

 [coverage]: #coverage

-## Data collector
+## DataCollector
-A data collector is a test platform extension to monitor test run.
+A DataCollector is a test platform extension to monitor test run.
 It can be extended to perform tasks on specific test exectuion events.
-Currently, four events are exposed to `DataCollectors`:
+Currently, four events are exposed to DataCollector:
 1. Test Run Start event.
 2. Test Case Start event
 3. Test Case End event.
 4. Test Run End event.

-You can author a data collector to collect code coverage data for a test run,to collect logs when a test case or test run fails, etc..
-These additional filesare called Attachments, they can be attached to a test result (trx).
+You can author a DataCollector to collect code coverage data for a test run, to collect logs when a test case or test run fails, etc. These additional files are called Attachments, they can be attached to test result report(trx).

-Please refer [here](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md) for instructions on creating a data collector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.
+Please refer [here](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md) for instructions on creating a DataCollector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.

 #### Naming
-When test platform is looking for a data collector it will likely need to examine many assemblies.
-As an optimization, test platform will only look at distinctly named assemblies; specifically, a data collector must follow the naming convention `*collector.dll`.
-By enforcing such a naming convention, test platform can speed up locating a data collector assembly.
+When test platform is looking for a DataCollector it will likely need to examine many assemblies.
+As an optimization, test platform will only look at distinctly named assemblies; specifically, a DataCollector must follow the naming convention `*collector.dll`.
+By enforcing such a naming convention, test platform can speed up locating a DataCollector assembly.
 Once located, test platform will load the data collector for the entire run.

 ## Configure DataCollectors
-`DataCollectors` can be configured for monitoring test execution through runSettings, testSettings or vstest.console args.
+DataCollectors can be configured for monitoring test execution through runSettings, testSettings or vstest.console args.

 ### Using RunSettings
-Below is the sample runsettings for code coverage DataCollector
+Below is the sample runsettings for a custom DataCollector
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <RunSettings>